Mitul3047/Mitul3047/README.md

   <svg aria-label="Vercel Logo" fill="var(--geist-foreground)" viewBox="0 0 75 65" height="40" data-testid="dashboard/logo"><path d="M37.59.25l36.95 64H.64l36.95-64z"></path></svg>
   <img src="https://www.vectorlogo.zone/logos/netlify/netlify-icon.svg" height="40" alt="docker logo"  />
 </div>

+##

+- 🔭 I’m currently working on enhancing my skills in React.js and exploring advanced UI/UX design principles to create more engaging web applications.

+- 🌱 I’m currently learning about serverless architecture and its implementation in web development to optimize performance and scalability.

+- 👯 I’m looking to collaborate on open-source projects related to web application development, especially those focusing on accessibility and user experience improvement.

+- 🤔 I’m looking for help with optimizing backend performance and understanding best practices in deploying web applications at scale.

+- 💬 Ask me about creating responsive web designs, implementing RESTful APIs, or troubleshooting frontend performance issues.

+- 📫 How to reach me: You can drop me a message through my portfolio website's contact form or connect with me on LinkedIn [insert LinkedIn profile link].

+😄 Pronouns: He/him.

+- ⚡ Fun fact: I'm an aspiring chef and enjoy experimenting with new recipes, infusing flavors from around the world into my cooking adventures!

 ###